-P. Sztompka used the concept when analyzing the issues of sociocultural development ("social and cultural trauma").
-Characterizing the aggregate changes taking place in the world and in most countries, he looks at traumas as "social transformations" based on "long, unforeseen, partly indefinable processes with an unpredictable end, launched by a collective agency and originating in the field of structural options (limited options for action), inherited as a result of the early stages of the said processes" [27].
-When studying upheavals taking place in Western societies, N. Smelser determines a cultural trauma as an "entrapping and suppressing event that undermines one or several key elements of culture or culture as a whole".
-D. Alexander states that some events in today's world are traumatic in themselves, i.e. they are direct reasons of the deforming effect.
-Z. Bauman described the traumatic impact on the fates of nations, their national consciousness [2].
-They started using the social treatment of trauma also when analyzing other processes, for example, when researching the issues of collective identity, including religious and ethnic [21].
+One of the first to pay attention to the social meaning of trauma was German scholar Jurgen Habermas when he connected it with studies of heavy depression forms, borne by the crisis in the European society [Habermas, 2001].
+Polish sociologist P. Sztompka used the concept when analyzing the issues of sociocultural development ("social and cultural trauma").
+Characterizing the aggregate changes taking place in the world and in most countries, he looks at traumas as "social transformations" based on "long, unforeseen, partly indefinable processes with an unpredictable end, launched by a collective agency and originating in the field of structural options (limited options for action), inherited as a result of the early stages of the said processes" [Sztompka 2001: 6-7].
+When studying upheavals taking place in Western societies, N. Smelser determines a cultural trauma as an "entrapping and suppressing event that undermines one or several key elements of culture or culture as a whole" [Smelser 2004: 38].
+D. Alexander states that some events in today's world are traumatic in themselves, i.e. they are direct reasons of the deforming effect [Alexander 2004].
+Z. Bauman described the traumatic impact on the fates of nations, their national consciousness [Bauman 1989].
+They started using the social treatment of trauma also when analyzing other processes, for example, when researching the issues of collective identity, including religious and ethnic [Narrating trauma 2011].

 As for the Russian researchers, the following people wrote about the traumatic aspect without actually using this term: M.F.
-Delyagin [6], R.S.
-Grinberg [12] in economics, Yu.A.
-Krasin [16], V.K.
-Levashov [18] in politics, M.K.
-Gorshkov [9] in the social sphere, O.N.
-Smolin [25], A.S.
-Zapesotsky [32] in culture and education.
+Delyagin [2016], R.S.
+Grinberg [2016] in economics, Yu.A.
+Krasin [2003], V.K.
+Levashov [2015] in politics, M.K.
+Gorshkov [2015] in the social sphere, O.N.
+Smolin [2015], A.S.
+Zapesotsky [2014] in culture and education.
 In our opinion, the treatment of changes by the above said authors can be expanded to the "society's trauma" concept, if we mean contradictory, turbulent and deformed character of social processes, when the analysis of the going on in the world and certain societies changes has a lot of sense from the point of view of explaining and understanding the essence of transformations (catastrophes) that are taking place.